4.5/5 (2)

 Surface and terrain

-The route contains some rolling hills and the tour is on quiet roads about 95% of the tour.
+The route contains some rolling hills.
+The tour takes place on quiet roads around 95% of the time.

 Hotels